 This course forms part of the career path in the dog behaviour field and is essential for those wanting to work with clients and their dogs.
-We advise completion of the
+Prior to enrolment on this Level 5 Dog Behaviourist Course, we advise completion of the

 The Dog Behaviourist course is tutored by a practising Canine Behaviourist and Dog Trainer with over 25 years’ experience who is passionate about rehabilitating rescue dogs and assisting rescue dog owners to overcome any behaviour problems and is also an external behaviourist for the Dogs Trust.